samsquire/compiler/README.md

 I have two compilers:

-* an toy amd64 Python compiler
+* an toy amd64 compiler written in Python
-* the beginnings of a amd64 JIT C compiler
+* the beginnings of an amd64 JIT C compiler

 # amd64 compiler written in Python